sireliah/dragit/README.md

 App can use Bluetooth OBEX protocol for file transfer through the D-Bus BlueZ interface, which should work on most of the Linux devices. (currently disabled)

 ## TODOs:
+- crashes when no network interface is available
 - TransferCommand::Accept should specify which file should be accepted
 - add timeout on the Accept/Deny event
 - implement error events